pjmcar23/latin102profile/quiz2.md

 > Eurytion came to the wedding with his brothers, who were violent Centaurs.

 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
-> Deanira was promised in marriage to Eurtion, who Dexamenus was afraid of.
+> Deanira was promised in marriage to Eurytion, who Dexamenus was afraid of.

 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
 > Eurytion, who's brothers were centaurs, expected to marry Deianira.